DEC logoRULES AND REGULATIONS

 d.
 There shall be no negative impact from drainage on abutting properties, nor any negative impact to any public or private water supply or designated potential future supply.

 2. On-site stormwater management systems for areas without access to the DSS shall include: Conveyance Structures, Detention Basins, Extended Detention Basins, Retention Basins, swales and infiltration structures, and water harvesting devices.
-There are an increasing number of on-site SMPs which effectively mimic natural hydrologic conditions.
-These general categories are not mutually exclusive and shall be combined where appropriate as current BMP’s.
-Drainage calculations shall be prepared by the Applicant's Engineer, including design criteria, pre- and post-drainage areas and other information sufficient for the DEC to verify the size of the proposed drain, swale, drain field, culvert, bridge or catch basin.
-Said calculations shall be made separately for each drainage facility, showing its location, the drainage catchment areas and subareas, the underlying soil types and the flow paths for the times of concentration, the design run-off, facility size, slope and capacity and velocity of water through it.
+There are an increasing number of on-site LID techniques which effectively mimic natural hydrologic conditions.
+These general categories are not mutually exclusive and shall be combined where appropriate as current Best Management Practices and comply with 974 CMR 4.08.

 1. Topographic Alterations.

-(a) Topographic alterations shall be minimized to the greatest extent possible, such that buildings, roadways, parking, detention/retention facilities, and all other site improvements shall be located first in previously developed, cleared, disturbed, and/or improved areas of the site, before requiring topographic alterations in previously undisturbed or vegetated areas.
+(a) Topographic alterations shall be minimized, such that buildings, roadways, parking, detention/retention facilities, and all other site improvements shall be located first in previously developed, cleared, disturbed, and/or improved areas of the site, before proposing topographic alterations in previously undisturbed or vegetated areas.

 (b) Topographic alterations in undeveloped woodland areas within the setbacks may be approved by the DEC if it determines that the construction of earth berms or slopes will reduce any adverse impacts of development.
 Tree removal shall be allowed in undeveloped woodland within the setbacks to create a berm or other topographic alteration, so long as alterations are minimized.
 Replication of trees may be required by the DEC using the same standards established in 974 CMR 3.04 (8) (d) 8.